RevyaS/Alpha-Control/README.md

   - [ ] Shooting accuracy is low when moving and high when holding position
   - [ ] Units move faster in Charging stance and slower when on Alert
   - [ ] Units take more damage when reloading

-Changelog
-8/12/21
-* Added line formation but only for 3 units, still looking for heuristic to optimize target paths

-Prev:
-* Abstracted Map and Group class from Game and prepared class diagrams in PlantUML format
-* Trying out Git Merge feature by adding pull request for Enemy Detection System while waiting for Smart Positioning System, will update Changelog after merge
-* Added collision to units
-* Added move path during move command